leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/filter/sun_beams.rst

 Sun Beams is a 2D effect for simulating the effect of bright light getting scattered in a medium `(Crepuscular Rays) <https://en.wikipedia.org/wiki/Crepuscular_rays>`__.
-This phenomenon can be created by renderers, but full volumetric lighting is a rather arduous approach and takes a long of render time.
+This phenomenon can be created by renderers, but full volumetric lighting is a rather arduous approach and takes a long time to render.

 Inputs